What’s a ‘chambre d’hôtes’ ?

 The chambres d’hôtes are furnished apartments or bedrooms in order to host tourists on a fee basis, for one or several nights, including services.
 They have to comply with certain rules : dimension, location, hosting capacity …

 This term is particularly used in France.
-In general, the owner will host and settle you and will also propose you to have dinner (the ‘tables d’hôtes).
-He can propose you from 1 to 5 bedrooms.
+In general, the owner will host and settle you and will also offer you to have dinner (the ‘tables d’hôtes).
+He can offer you from 1 to 5 bedrooms.
 Most of the times, the owner has transformed his own house and has invested so as to greet tourists on a regular basis the whole year; as a consequence, he will show a great attachment to this activity because he has invested a lot of energy.
 Unlike the hotels, the welcome is personalised and the objective is also for you to discover his region, his patrimony and his culture on a more authentic way.

 Click for booking a « chambre d’hôte »